Abba-ops/hoo-bank-react/README.md

 ![HooBank Website](https://i.ibb.co/q7KJzqN/hoobank.png)

 ## Introduction
-The HooBank Modern Website repository contains a prototype of a bank webpage developed for educational purposes.
-The website was created using React.js and is intended to showcase the process of converting a Figma design into a responsive webpage.
+HooBank Modern Website is a prototype of a bank webpage created using React.js.
+This project serves as an educational example of converting a Figma design into a responsive webpage.

 ## Setup

 To view the website locally, follow these steps:

-1. Install the dependencies by running the following command:
+1. Install the dependencies:

     ```sh
     npm i
     ```

-2. Start the development server using the following command:
+2. Start the development server:

     ```sh
     npm run dev
     ```